 A photograph of a television green screen exhibiting moiré effect.

 Moiré Removal in Display Test Measurement

 To test display devices for quality in the production process, we need to eliminate the moiré effect to obtain precise measurements and detect defects on the screen.
 Fine-grain defects such as lines and spots can be obscured by the moiré pattern in a test image, but will be visible to end consumers using the device.

 Display test and measurement systems typically work by capturing an image of a DUT (device under test) and then analyzing that image to find any defects or quality issues.
-In high-performance display measurement solutions (such as Radiant’s CCD-based ProMetric® Imaging Photometers and Colorimeters), images are captured by a high-resolution digital camera that receives electromagnetic radiation (light) from the DUT in the form of photons.
-The photons are absorbed by the detector array of a CCD (charge coupled device), and stored as electrons in the pixels of the CCD sensor.
-The charge accumulated in each pixel is linearly proportional to the amount of light received from the DUT, to create an image.
+In high-performance display measurement solutions (such as Radiant’s scientific-grade ProMetric® Imaging Photometers and Colorimeters), images are captured by a high-resolution digital camera that receives electromagnetic radiation (light) from the DUT in the form of photons.
+The photons are absorbed by the detector array of an image sensor, and stored as electrons in the sensor pixels The charge accumulated in each pixel is linearly proportional to the amount of light received from the DUT, to create an image.

 Another important “M” word is mura, from Japanese meaning blemish, unevenness, or irregularity.
 In the display industry, mura is the name for various common defects such as the lines, spots and non-uniformity.
 Manufacturers need to detect and measure mura so they can determine whether a display screen passes quality standards, fails but can be repaired or corrected, or if it must be scrapped.